Here's the Real Learning Loss Caused By COVIDSep 08, 2022

 Let's keep this emphasis on socialization after the pandemic.

-What if we keep this going after the pandemic?
-Because caring for the whole child and their social development is what students need now in the disruption, but it’s what they need the rest of the time as well.
+Caring for the whole child and their social development is what students need during disruptive chapters of life, but it’s what they need the rest of the time as well.
 I know the idea of resetting school because of covid has become a little redundant, but what a waste it would be if there was no adaptation despite the opportunity.
 This moment we are in now can serve as a catalyst for change and growth.

 So teachers, how can you orient your class and curriculum to meet your students' needs?
 Administrators, how can you give your teachers the trust and support to do so?
 And parents, if you’re reading this, how can you advocate and support this as well?
 Because here’s a reality: this disruption is hard, but it’s almost always disruption that leads to evolution, and I think we’d all agree that the education system could use a little evolution.